jboss-developer/jboss-wfk-archetypes/jboss-spring-mvc-archetype/src/main/resources/archetype-resources/README.md

-${artifactId}: Kitchensink Example using Spring 4.0
+${artifactId}: Kitchensink Example using Spring 4.x
 ==============================================================
 Author: Marius Bogoevici, Tejas Mehta, Joshua Wilson
 Level: Intermediate
 Technologies: JSP, JPA, JSON, Spring, JUnit
-Summary: An example that incorporates multiple technologies
+Summary: The `${artifactId}` quickstart is an example of a Java EE 6 application using JSP, JPA 2.0 and Spring 4.x.
 Target Product: WFK
-Product Versions: EAP 6.1, EAP 6.2, WFK 2.6
+Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, WFK 2.7
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts/>

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Spring on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 4.0.
+The `${artifactId}` quickstart is an example of a Java EE 6 application using JSP, JPA 2.0 and Spring 4.x.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:

 * In `jboss-as-spring-mvc-context.xml` `<context:component-scan base-package="${package}.controller"/>`